shadi-fsai/a1facts/cookbook/stock_analysis/README.md

+# Stock Analysis Agent

 This example demonstrates how to use `a1facts` to build a simple financial analyst agent.
 This agent can answer questions about companies by using a knowledge graph and external data sources.

 ### How it Works

 The agent is built using the following components:

+-   **`chat.py`**: An interactive chat interface that allows you to have a conversation with the agent with an existing knowledge base.
+This lets you ask multiple questions and explore the knowledge graph interactively.
 -   **`infoagent.py`**: The main script that creates and runs the agent.
 It initializes the `a1facts` tool, which acts as the bridge between the agent and the knowledge graph.
 -   **`company.yaml`**: This file defines the schema of our knowledge graph.
 It specifies the types of entities (e.g., `Company`, `Product_Service`, `Market`) and the relationships between them (e.g., `competes_with`, `operates_in`).
 -   **`sources.yaml`**: This file configures the external data sources.
 In this case, it's set up to use the Financial Modeling Prep (FMP) API.